Salkantay Trek Glamping Sky Lodge

 Amazon Rainforest

 After lunch, you will leave the Andes to enter the Peruvian Amazon rainforest.
-You will walk 8 km in about three hours at a leisurely pace, while experiencing a drastic change in topography as you descend.
+You will walk 5 miles (8 km) in about three hours at a leisurely pace, while experiencing a drastic change in topography as you descend.
 The temperature will increase slightly during this part of the trek.

 The guide will tell you about the various species of plants, animals and birds, many of them native to the region.